 New Zealand has perfect weather

 With all that being said, of course there are disadvantages to living in such a tiny remote place.
 Like flights to anywhere being ridiculously expensive, or like being the last to receive latest gadgets, coolest products and new music.
 And of course we don’t have a perfect government.
+Auckland, where I live, isn’t amazing compared to cities worldwide.
 But to be honest, there is so much more to be thankful about than to complain about.
 And I’m thankful to be from this little corner of the globe.
+I’m happy to be able to genuinely say that I think New Zealand is the best country in the world.

 I know that many countries are beautiful and amazing, and I am not putting down those places at all!
 Of course the place where I have grown up has a special place in my heart and I personally wouldn’t want to live anywhere else.
 Where in the world are you from?
 Are you glad to be from there or do you wish you were living somewhere else?
 Let me know in the comments!~